 Out of My Mind by Sharon Draper (my kid cannot stop talking about Melody.
 Years after reading the book, she is still entranced by it).

-Another book my daughter absolutely loved: The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz (also A Tale Dark and Grimm)
+My daughter absolutely loved The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz (also A Tale Dark and Grimm)

-I cannot say enough about how wonderful The Sea of Trolls by Nancy Farmer is (and the others in the trilogy).
+I cannot say enough about how wonderful The Sea of Trolls by Nancy Farmer is (and the others in the trilogy), though at this stage, I’m probably a bigger fan than my 5th grader is.
 I also love Peter and the Starcatchers by Dave Barry & Ridley Pearson.
 The two books had the entire family captivated during a long road trip.

 Pax by Sarah Pennypacker